angelahe/SPAtext/README_AH.md

 add ability to see previous answers

 did research into gradients and more ideas around cards and making visuals and making it creative

+need to find an article or training on aws to write lambda functions